 Marisa De Silva is a soprano, voice teacher, and Certified Teacher of the Alexander Technique.
 As a singer she has performed in numerous festivals in Europe and in Asia as well as throughout North America.
 In addition to the operatic repertoire, Ms. De Silva has distinguished herself particularly in the field of early music performance practice and art song repertoires of Spain, Japan, Ibero-America, and new music.

 Ms. De Silva is also a teacher in high demand as a teacher of both Voice and the Alexander Technique.
 Through her specialized training in the Alexander Technique, she is keen at noticing what may be interfering with a natural functioning of the voice and is able to help students find and develop their own unique and special voices to their fullest potential.
-She is currently on faculty at Loyola Marymount University where she teaches voice, Alexander Technique, and directs Opera Workshop.
+She is currently on faculty at Loyola Marymount University where she teaches voice, Alexander Technique.
 She has also served as Board Member at Large and as Treasurer of the American Society for the Alexander Technique.

 Ms. De Silva earned her Master’s and Bachelor’s Degrees in Vocal Performance from Illinois State University, where she was given numerous honors for her singing and academic achievements.